smart-facility/cognicity-rem-server/README.md

 * limit - Max number of confirmed reports to return
 * uc_limit - Max number of unconfirmed reports to return

-Cognicity-server requires a database that conforms to the [Cognicity framework schema](https://github.com/smart-facility/cognicity-schema).
+Cognicity-rem-server requires a database that conforms to the [Cognicity framework schema](https://github.com/smart-facility/cognicity-schema).

 #### Serving web content
 * The `config.public_dir` parameter is the location of public HTML, CSS, JS web pages to serve.